sherpa-ai/sherpa/docs/algorithms/algorithms.rst

 ====================

 This section provides an overview of the available hyperparameter optimization algorithms in Sherpa.
-Below is a table advantages and disadvantages to every algorithm.
-This is followed by the algorithms themselves.
+Below is a table that discusses advantages and disadvantages to each algorithm.
+This is followed by a short comparison benchmark and the algorithms themselves.

 +----------------+--------------------------------+------------------------------------+
 |                | Advantages                     | Disadvantages                      |